Urinary Tract Infections - how to prevent recurring UTIs

 If drinking cranberry juice make sure it is good quality unsweetened juice from a health shop.

 If you are perimenopausal, I can provide more information on this in a consultation.
-How to increase your oestrogen levels through your diet, so the oestrogen can provide a protective effect on the urinary tract.
+How to increase your oestrogen levels so that the oestrogen can provide a protective effect on the urinary tract.
+Book a naturopathic consultation with Natural Ange

 Keep up the fluids 1.5 litres/day (8 glasses).